Lectures on LHC Physics: Higgs physics

 If a finite expectation value of the terms in the potential $\lag_\s$ should be linked to electroweak symmetry breaking and the gauge boson masses we can guess that the \underline{minimal assumption} leading to finite gauge boson masses is $\langle \tr(\sdag(x)\s(x))\rangle\neq 0$ in the vacuum.
 Every parameterization of $\s$ with this property will lead to the same massive gauge bosons, so they are all physically equivalent --- as they should be given that they are only different gauge choices.
 In the canonical normalization we write

 which instead of our previous $\s(x)= \one$ we can also fulfill through

 This means that $\s(x)$ is a unitary matrix which like any $2\times 2$ unitary matrix can be expressed in terms of the Pauli matrices.
-Even though this solution still forbids fluctuations which in the original condition on the expectation value only vanish on average, in contrast to $\s(x) = \one$ it allows a non-trivial $x$ dependence.
-The unitary matrix can be parameterized as

-where $\vec{w}(x)$ has mass dimension one which is absorbed by the mass scale $v$.
+This solution still forbids fluctuations which in the original condition Eq.\eqref{eq:higgs_tracesigma} on the expectation value only vanish on average.
+However, in contrast to $\s(x) = \one$ it allows a non--trivial $x$ dependence.
+A unitary matrix $\s$ with the appropriate normalization can for example be written as a simple linear combination of the basis elements, \ie in the \underline{linear representation} where $\vec{w}(x)$ has mass dimension one which is absorbed by the mass scale $v$.
 These fields are a set of scalar \underline{Nambu-Goldstone modes} .
 From the photon mass example for Goldstone's theorem we know that they will become the missing degrees of freedom for the three now massive gauge bosons $W^\pm$ and $Z$.
 The normalization scale $v$ fixes the relevant energy scale of our Lagrangian.
-Because the relation between $\s$ and $\vec{w}$ is not linear, this is referred to as a \underline{non-linear representation} of the $\s$ field.
-Using the commutation properties of the Pauli matrices we can expand $\s$ as

-From this expression we can for example read off Feynman rules for the longitudinal gauge fields $\vec{w}$, which we will use later.